VenturaNotes/Knowledge/Mathematics/Linear Algebra/Kimberly Brehm/Videos/(2) Linear Algebra 1.1.2 Solve Systems of Linear Equations in Augmented Matrices Using Row Operations.md

 				- the $\rightarrow$ could mean "gives" or "targets" maybe?
 		- [[Interchange]]
 			- Interchange (swap) two rows
 				- "Helpful for achieving maximum number of zeros.
-Helps visually " - Ayushe
+Helps visually "[^1]
 		- [[Scaling]]
 			- Multiply a row by a non-zero constant
 				- Division is not one of the row operations